-2.3.1 PROJECT GRANTS
+2.1.1 PROJECT GRANTS

 Project grants are intended for research projects.
+It is considered a strength if a project grant application includes work by graduate students and/or post-doctoral fellows.
 The maximum grant amount for a project grant is ISK 45 million for a 36-month project, ISK 30 million for a 24-month project, and ISK 15 million for a 12-month project.
 The grant from the IRF may fund up to 85% of the total cost of the project.

-2.3.2 Grants of excellence
+2.1.2 GRANTS OF EXCELLENCE

 Grants of excellence are intended for extensive research projects that are likely to establish Icelandic research as leading on an international level.
 Grants of excellence are intended for research teams, and therefore the application shall include co-applicants or other participants in addition to a principal investigator/principal investigators.
-It is assumed that projects of excellence will involve training of young scientists with contributions from graduate student and/or post-doctoral researchers.
+It is assumed that projects of excellence will involve training of young scientists with contributions from a graduate student and/or post-doctoral fellows.
 Confirmed collaboration with foreign scientists and institutions is likely to strengthen the application.
 Grants of excellence are provided for up to 36 months.
-The maximum grant amount for projects is ISK 120 million for a 36-month project, ISK 80 million for a 24-month project, and ISK 40 million for a 12-month project.
+The maximum grant amount for a project is ISK 120 million for a 36-month project, ISK 80 million for a 24-month project, and ISK 40 million for a 12month project.
 The grant from the IRF may fund up to 85% of the cost of a project.

-2.3.3 POSTDOCTORAL FELLOWSHIP GRANT
+2.1.3 POSTDOCTORAL FELLOWSHIP GRANT

-The purpose of the postdoctoral fellowship grant is to help young research scientists (see Section 2.1 regarding eligibility) to develop their academic careers.
+The purpose of the postdoctoral fellowship grant is to help young research scientists to develop their academic careers.
+Applicants for postdoctoral fellowships must have been awarded a doctoral degree within the past seven years before the grant application deadline.
+A copy of the doctoral degree certificate shall accompany the application, or alternatively be submitted by December 1, 2018.
+Special circumstances, such as parental leave or illnesses that prevented research activities, and are specified in the applicant's CV, may be considered as grounds for exceptions to this rule.
 The eligible applicant must have obtained an invitation from a host institution, preferably different from the institution awarding the doctoral degree, prior to the submission deadline.
 The maximum grant amount for projects is ISK 24 million for a 36-month project, ISK 16 million for a 24 month project, and ISK 8 million for a 12-month project.
 The grant from the IRF may fund up to 100% of the total project cost.
 The applicant must explain how the fellowship fits with previous work of the applicant, how it will enhance his/her career development, and provide information about future research plans after the grant period.
-If the grant recipient accepts another position during the grant period, the grant payments will be terminated at the start date of the new position.
+A postdoctoral fellowship grant is granted to an individual, and if that individual is hired into a salaried position during the grant period, the grant is revoked from the start date of that hire.

-2.3.4 DOCTORAL STUDENT GRANTS
+2.1.4 DOCTORAL STUDENT GRANTS